AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learning-programs.md

 >[!NOTE]
 >
->Learners can also install Captivate Prime iPad app from apple store and Captivate Prime Android app from Google Play and access courses on mobile devices.
+>Learners can also install Learning Manager iPad app from apple store and Learning Manager Android app from Google Play and access courses on mobile devices.
 All the learners role features are also available in the app.
 Learners can also take courses offline and get a seamless access after going online.

 ## Learning program {#learningprogram}